Medicaid “cliff” exacerbates racial and ethnic disparities, affects low-income seniors

 Renuka Tipirneni, M.D., lead author of the study and an assistant professor of internal medicine at the UM School of Medicine, notes that the results also have implications for a phenomenon happening right now: the “rollback” of automatic eligibility for Medicaid for people who enrolled during the pandemic who have not had to provide income information to show continued eligibility.

 Medicare, the federal social insurance for medical assistance for people over 65 and disabled, may suffer an increase in expenses, including deductibles and copayments.
-Medicare beneficiaries with incomes below 100% of the federal poverty level, about $14,600 per year, can receive Medicaid supplemental insurance to offset these costs and automatically receive help to reduce medical expenses.
+Medicare beneficiaries with incomes below 100% of the federal poverty level, regarding $14,600 per year, can receive Medicaid supplemental insurance to offset these costs and automatically receive help to reduce medical expenses.

 However, unlike other federal programs that reduce aid on a sliding scale, such as the Supplemental Nutrition Assistance Program that helps people buy food, those with incomes just above the poverty level are excluded from Medicaid.